• Insights

 While off-the-shelf solutions keep control in the hands of the vendors, custom software gives users complete control over setup and further evolution of features and processes, empowering them to create the solution that works perfectly for their most complex business needs.

-First, the client’s existing software didn’t function well.
-Our first step was to bring it up to speed so it would help, rather than hinder his attempts to drive revenue.
 To address this, we identified specific features, delivered them within a week, and proceeded with our collaboration.
 Our team improved the business processes within existing web app in several ways:

-• We integrated it with two postal services to automatically create shipping labels for users.
+• we integrated it with two postal services to automatically create shipping labels for users

-• We implemented form data validation to prevent errors.
+• we implemented form data validation to prevent errors

-• We added more device models to the available list.
+• we added more device models to the available list

-• We redesigned the web app to give it a modern look and improve usability.
+• we redesigned the web app to give it a modern look and improve usability

-The client’s second issue was that his subscription to an analytics and business management service—which included functionalities like parcel tracking, payment monitoring, debt management, and quality assessment—was expensive, and its features weren’t really what our client needed.
 Rather than switching to an alternative SaaS solution, we decided to build a new system from scratch, incorporating all the functionality our client needed.
-This new system allowed our client to calculate device prices for sales, determine business revenue, and see overall business analytics, all in one place.
+This new system allowed our client to calculate device prices for sales, determine business revenue and see overall business analytics, all in one place.

 To recap: custom software is tailor-made for the user, giving businesses full control over the features, processes and workflows, now and in the future.
-It’s more resource-intensive (in both cost and time) upfront but quickly pays for itself as a powerful competitive advantage.
-Off-the-shelf SaaS software, on the other hand, are generally a good choice for smaller companies, companies needing to save money upfront, and companies with simple or standard problems they need their software to solve.
+It's more resource-intensive (in both time and money) upfront, but quickly pays for itself as a powerful competitive advantage.

-Even keeping these criteria in mind, deciding whether to build or buy a software solution isn’t always a straightforward question.
-At Syberry we’re happy to help you make that decision for your business.
-While of course we hope “build” is the right answer, our first priority is to help you solve your business problems in the best way possible.
-And if that means buying an off-the-shelf SaaS solution, we’re happy to recommend the ones we think will be the best fit for your organization.
+Even keeping these criteria in mind, deciding whether to build or buy a software solution isn't always a straightforward question.
+At Syberry we're happy to help you make that decision for your business.
+While of course we hope ‘build’ is the right answer, our first priority is to help you solve your business problems in the best way possible.
+And if that means buying an off-the-shelf SaaS solution, we're happy to recommend the ones we think will be the best fit for your organization.

 Contributor